florinpatrascu/micro-docs/web/WEB-INF/views/content/repositories.md

         My site has only one page, for now.

 Now the magic happens.
-When you point your browser to your application, the template will pull all the three pages and merge them as a single html page that you see in your browser.
+When you point your browser to your application, the template will receive the content of the main View as a String in the variable `$yield` and it will pull the remaining two pages and merge them as a single html page that you see in your browser.
 Let's go back to the `weird` words in the the main template.
 As you probably know by know, Micro is using a variety of [Template Engines](/views/engines.md), and our default engine, the one used in our examples throughout this site, is: [Velocity](/views/engines.md#Velocity).
 You can learn more about these in the section dedicated to the [Template Engines](/views/engines.md).
-The `$` sign prefixed words are objects created by Micro and you will recognize two of them right away: `$partials` and `$content`.
+The `$` sign prefixed words are objects created by Micro and you will recognize two of them right away: `$partials`.
 To access a repository from within a Velocity template you can refer to the repository by name since all repositories are automatically exposed to the template.
-The two names above are defined in the `micro-config.yml`, and it tells to the template from where to pull the page:
+The repository names above are defined in the `micro-config.yml`, and it tells to the template from where to pull the page:

   - `$partials.get("header.html")`
     > this will produce the content of the `views/partials/header.html` file

-  - `$content.get($path)`
+  - `$yield`
-    > this is a bit special.
-This line of Velocity will first look for an object called `content` which has already been made available to the Velocity engine.
-Once a reference to `content` is located, the `get()` method is called passing `$path` as the value; `$path` resolves to the current request path.
-If the requested page is `http://www.mysite.com/contact.html` then `$path` would equal `/contact.html` and if the request is `http://www.mysite.com/` then the path will be the `/index.html`.
+    > `$yield` was introduced with Micro 0.2.0 and it is replacing the older style: `$content.get($path)`.
+You can still use the old style if you define a Micro config attribute: `LEGACY: true`, in the `micro-config.yml` file.
+For every request, Micro will trigger all the Controllers/Helpers for the calculated path, will use the `TemplateEngine` associated with the default content repository and will render the View in the given path.
+The result will be presented as a String in the context variable: `$yield`.
+This is important because all of the variables introduced by the Controllers will be available in the current context **before** rendering any other templates or views.

   - `$partials.get("footer.html")`
     > this will produce the content of the `views/partials/footer.html` file